-Access to energy efficiency programs is a matter of public concern; in the US, it is estimated that on average, 52.2% of Black or African American households and 45% of Hispanic/Latino households struggle to afford electricity, cooking gas, and heating oil(ips-dc.org, 2015).
+Access to energy efficiency programs is a matter of public concern; in the US, it is estimated that on average, 52.2% of Black or African American households and 45% of Hispanic/Latino households struggle to afford electricity, cooking gas, and heating oil**.
 We cannot transition to clean energy before addressing this equity crisis.
-This summer, Clean Water Action and The Green Justice Coalition (GJC) delivered a letter from more than 25 officials from municipalities across Massachusetts demanding equity and transparency in the next three-year plan.
-In addition, GJC delivered another letter signed by more than 15 environmental justice (EJ) and climate justice groups requesting investments in workforce development,renter access and weatherization/pre-weatherization benefits.
+This summer, Clean Water Action and the Green Justice Coalition delivered a letter from more than 25 officials from municipalities across Massachusetts demanding equity and transparency in the next three-year plan.
+In addition, the Green Justice Coalition delivered a partners and allies sign-on letter from more than 15 environmental and climate justice groups requesting investments in workforce development,renter access and weatherization/pre-weatherization benefits.

 This year, energy efficiency is one of Clean Water Action’s priority campaigns in Massachusetts, but it goes beyond what happens in our virtual meetings -- I have personal experience with this issue.
 I was surprised a few weeks ago when my landlord let me know she had been in touch with MassSave and was planning on weatherizing the apartment before the weather got too cold.
 As a renter, I was thrilled to hear this.
 In the past, I had to cover my old apartment’s windows with plastic, attempted to seal drafty doors, and kept the thermostat at 67 while paying $300/month for gas and electricity in the winter.